FG: Mass Housing, Food Security, Inclusive Growth Remain National Priorities

 Ndubuisi Francis in Abuja

-The federal government has declared that mass housing, food security, inclusive growth, and poverty alleviation, among others remain national priorities, noting that the newly-introduced Sustainable Integrated Productive Communities (SIPC) programme aligns with President Bola Tinubu’s Eight-Point Agenda.
+The federal government has declared that mass housing, food security, inclusive growth, and poverty alleviation, among others remain national priorities, noting that the newly-introduced Sustainable Integrated Productive Communities (SIPC) programme aligns with President Bola Tinubu’s 8-point agenda.

 The SIPC, which was formally launched on January 9, 2026, with Niger State as the pilot phase, and spearheaded by the Ministry of Finance Incorporated (MOFI) in partnership with the Rural Electrification Agency (REA) and Family Homes Fund, aims to tackle food insecurity, unemployment, rural-urban migration, and housing deficit by transforming abandoned rural lands into productive, self-sustaining communities.